uviclibraries/rstudio/basics-0.md

 the argument is the object containing the set of values we are analyzing.

-Each function takes the vector as its argument.
+Each function takes the vector containing the values of the variable as its argument.

-These three functions are designed for sets of numerical and decimal values.
-If run on other types (string, aka text, and boolean, aka true/false), result will be `NA`.
+These three functions are designed for sets of numerical and integer data types.
+If run on other types (character, aka text, and boolean, aka true/false), result will be `NA`.

 <div class="task-box" markdown="1">

 ⭐ <u>Task 2.1-1</u>

-**View information about variables.**
+**Create a variable to be summarised.**

 For this task, we will use a new vector object containing weights for a set of pigs.